 |%[zero]||zero (unique filename for delegate use)|

 All other long forms of percent escapes (not single letter long form) are handled in a case insensitive manner.
-Such escapes will will attempt to look up that name specific data sources.
+Such escapes will attempt to look up that name specific data sources.

 The primary search space (if not a specific attribute listed above) is a free-form property string.
 Such strings are associated and saved with images, and are typically set using either the -set CLI option (or API equivalent), or from special convenience options (such as -label, -comment, -caption).